awslabs/data-solutions-framework-on-aws/framework/API.md

 ```

 - *Type:* string
+- *Default:* No data share ARN is used.

 The ARN of the datashare.

-This is required for any action that is cross account
+This is required for any action that is cross account.

 ---